epw/consensus/consensus_voices.md

 #### Doing Magic Through Them

 The second way of gaining (or re-gaining) an inspiration is to actively work your magic through, or in deep collaboration with, them or it.
 This is more commonly a way to gain an inspiration that isn’t another person, be it a spirit, a familiar, a magical focus, or similar.
 When you do magic through one of these things, or even through another mage, you may add them as an inspiration.
-Write them down on your playbook along with maybe a note about how they inspire you to greater magical heights, like "contains the secrets of blood magic" or “tells me what’s wrong in my code.”
+Write them down on your playbook along with maybe a note about how they inspire you to greater magical heights, like "contains the secrets of blood magic" or "tells me what's wrong in my code."

 ### Maintaining Inspirations